HealthReact Privacy Policy

 HealthReact applies technical and organisational security measures designed to protect personal data against unauthorised access, loss, misuse, alteration, or disclosure.

-These measures may include:
+These measures include:

-- encrypted communication using HTTPS/TLS,
+- encrypted communication using modern HTTPS/TLS protocols,

 - access control,